How iteration order influences convergence and stability in deep learning: Experiments

 \section{Experiments}

 We are interested in the variability per realization of the backward and forward trajectories.
 The backward trajectories are more stable individually along their own path, but these paths can be very different from seed to seed (because of the convergence toward different points).
 Therefore the phenomenon is much clearer when the seeds are plotted individually rather than averaged, which creates artificially more variability in the backward trajectories as there really is on each individual realization.
 This is why we are reporting the various seed plots individually and not as a single averaged plot with error bars.
-Note that the increased stability and point convergence is visible in each of the seeds, which are added to the Appendix \ref{appendix:multiple_seeds}.
+Note that the increased stability and point convergence is visible in each of the seeds, which are added to the \cref{appendix:multiple_seeds}.

-\paragraph{Increased convergence stability for backward SGD:} We trained a ResNet-18 with stochastic gradient descent and no regularization on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+\paragraph{Increased convergence stability for backward SGD:} We trained a ResNet-18 with stochastic gradient descent and no regularization on the CIFAR-10 dataset~\cite{krizhevsky2009learning}.
 We used a learning rate of 0.025 and a batch-size of 8.
-In Figure \ref{figure:training_losses_cifar10_resnet18}, we recorded the learning curves at \emph{each} gradient update for both the forward and backward iterations for 2000 steps.
+In \cref{figure:training_losses_cifar10_resnet18}, we recorded the learning curves at \emph{each} gradient update for both the forward and backward iterations for 2000 steps.
 The additional seeds are in \cref{appendix:figure_1}.
 We observe that the training loss for the backward trajectory is more stable, converges faster, and has less variability than the forward trajectory, and similarly for all the other learning curves.
-In Appendix \ref{appendix:experiment_details}, we repeat the experiment with different datasets (synthetic dataset, FashionMNIST, and CIFAR-100) as well as different architectures (ResNet-50, VGG, and MLP).
+In \cref{appendix:experiment_details}, we repeat the experiment with different datasets (synthetic dataset, FashionMNIST, and CIFAR-100) as well as different architectures (ResNet-50, VGG, and MLP) and using different base optimizers (AdamW).
 Each time we observe the same phenomenon for all 5 seeds.